enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 This chapter contains individual descriptions of the predefined trait editor factories provided by TraitsUI.
-Most of these editor factories are straightforward and can be used easily with little or no expertise on the part of the programmer or end user; these are described in Section 10.1.
-Section 10.2 (on page 91) covers a smaller set of specialized editors that have more complex interfaces or that are designed to be used along with complex editors.
+Most of these editor factories are straightforward and can be used easily with little or no expertise on the part of the programmer or end user; these are described in :ref:`basic-trait-editor-factories`.
+The section :ref:`advanced-trait-editors`
+covers a smaller set of specialized editors that have more complex interfaces or that are designed to be used along with complex editors.

 ..
 NOTE:: Examples are toolkit-specific.